 Phillip is responsible for managing the finance and administraion of the tower.
 He is also the steeple keeper, responsible for maintaining the clock and bells ensuring that they are in a safe and clean condition.

 Phillip is an accredited Learning the Ropes bell ringing trainer

-A promotional video of our ringing activities can be viewed here.
+Our new promotional video showing our ringing activities for 2022 can be viewed here.